curl/curl/docs/cmdline-opts/socks5.md

 connects to the SOCKS proxy and then connects (through SOCKS) to the HTTP or HTTPS proxy.

-This option (as well as --socks4) does not work with IPV6, FTPS or LDAP.
+This option does not work with FTPS or LDAP.